UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking: Methods

 \subsection{Overall Framework}

-In this work, we propose a unified adaptive selection framework for any modality in single object tracking, as illustrated in Fig. \ref{fig:2}.
-The framework consists of a frozen Foundation Tracker and trained Discriminative Auto-Selector, Visual adapter, Modality Adaptive Selection Adapter, and Task-customized Optimization Adapter.
-These trained components enable task-agnostic representation learning across diverse tracking scenarios.
-We provide a detailed description of the foundation tracker architecture in Section \textit{B}, the task-agnostic representation learning in Section \textit{C}, and the objective loss formulation in Section \textit{D}.
+The framework we propose for unified task-adaptive multi-modal tracking is illustrated in Fig. \ref{fig:2}.
+The overall architecture consists of a frozen foundation tracker, along with trained components including a Discriminative Auto-Switch (DAS), a Visual Adapter (VA), a Modality-Specific Adapter (MSA), and a Task-Customized Adapter (TCA).
+These trained components facilitate task-agnostic representation learning on the inference stage.
+We provide detailed descriptions of the foundation tracker in Section \textit{B}, the task-agnostic representation learning in Section \textit{C}, and the objective loss formulation in Section \textit{D}.